1628 Art Exhibition: Square of the Distance & Close Contact

 2 minute read | Author : 1628 Ltd.

 One of the fundamental rules that govern photography is the Inverse Square Law.
 The intensity of light is inversely proportional to the distance it travels.
 This exhibition seeks to examine the effect of distance on the act of photographing.
 This idea of distance can be metaphorical or conceptual.
 Distance could be physical distance or a distance of memory.
 Distance’s effect on sharpness or softness on things like shadows or vision.
 Distance’s effect on color such as the blue of the distance.

-Distance of a Square features the work of local and national artists Jane Alden Stevens, Tracey Longley-Cook, Janelle Young and Christine Zuercher.
+Square of the Distance features the work of local and national artists Jane Alden Stevens, Tracy Longley-Cook, Janelle Young and Christine Zuercher.